raul-izquierdo/teams/README.md

 ## Objective

 This application manages teams and their members in a GitHub organization.
-These teams are used, along with other tools, to assign or display repositories by student groups.
+These teams are used, along with other tools, to grant access to repositories by student groups.

 > **NOTE**: This application is **part of a toolkit** for managing classes with GitHub Classroom.
 It is recommended to **first read** the [main repository](https://github.com/raul-izquierdo/classroom-tools) to get an overview of the project and understand where this tool fits.